RU-System-Software-and-Security/CovTesting/Comparison of Attack Images/README.md

 ---
 ## Quick Start Based on Our Data:

-1. Download the dataset from google drive link: https://drive.google.com/drive/folders/1WXqnuBT0FISMyYuYGShbjGwOxK7nHdGK?usp=sharing and merge them to the 'data' folder.
-Then download other data from google drive link: https://drive.google.com/drive/folders/1_j-z2FAd8tkfG6AbAEqg05C8InpAGUNm?usp=sharing and merge them to the 'data' folder again.
-There must be several files that have same names as the files from the first link.
-Please replace those from the first link.
+1. Please be sure that the data is well prepared according to the tutorial in the main page of the repository.

 2. We have put [commands](https://github.com/DNNTesting/CovTesting/blob/d462c59c1cbc00c2add20ee0eaf7a9966859788b/Table%202/test_example.sh#L32-L41) in 'test_example.sh' script for reference.
 Please run the following commands to get the comparison results of different models: